meshery/meshery.io/README.md

 ## What is Meshery?

 Meshery is a self-service engineering platform, an open-source, cloud-native manager that enables the design and management of all Kubernetes-based infrastructure and applications.
 Among its many features, Meshery excels at managing multi-cluster Kubernetes deployments.
-As an extensible platform, Meshery offers visual and collaborative GitOps, freeing you from the constraints of YAML.
+As an extensible platform, Meshery offers visual and collaborative GitOps, freeing you from the chains of YAML.

 For further information, refer to the [Meshery Docs](https://docs.meshery.io).